sampathvenur/Prediction-and-Optimization-of-Smart-Dish-Specific-Demand-in-Restaurants-using-Machine-Learning/README.md

-# Prediction and Optimization of Smart Dish-Specific Demand in Restaurants
+# Prediction and Optimization of Smart Dish-Specific Demand in Restaurant

 This project aims to address the challenges of predicting restaurant dish demand and optimizing inventory management.
 By leveraging machine learning models and a user-friendly web application, restaurant managers can minimize waste and improve operational efficiency.